aedenj/flink-machine-learning-fish-market-example/README.md

 ### The Model

-The linear regression model in the notebook is built using the [Fish Market dataset on Kaggle](https://www.kaggle.com/aungpyaeap/fish-market)
+The linear regression model in the Jupyter notebook is built using the [Fish Market dataset on Kaggle](https://www.kaggle.com/aungpyaeap/fish-market)
 If you'd like to step through the notebook yourself run,

 ```bash